szasadny/Calculate-Attractor-Dimension-of-KSE/README.md

 The python code accompanying my Bachelor Thesis about the scaling of of the attractor dimension in the discretized Kuramoto-Sivashinsky equation.

-This repositery contains the following two files:
+This repository contains the following two files:

 **1. KS_Solve.py**